pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-01-flying-south.md

 {{< image src="IMG_7650.jpg" alt="Leaving Nora" ratio="3x2" >}}

-We mounted the Code D and for a while, the sailing was perfect.
+We mounted the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} and for a while, the sailing was perfect.
 Flat seas and 12 knots.
 I said to Véronique: "Enjoy this while it lasts, usually about 5 minutes."

 {{< image src="IMG_7651.jpg" alt="Véronique and Barbara taking about girly stuff" ratio="3x2" >}}